NJ State Parks

 User behavior exposes gaps designers can’t see.

-Visual hierarchy supports navigation.
+Visual hierarchy guides navigation

 Small IA improvements can create big wins.